ant-6112/Diffie_Hellman_Key_Exchange/README.md

 # Diffie-Hellman-Key-Exchange - By Antrang Agrawal for ACM Recruitments

 ## Functionality:
-* Securely Exchange Secret Keys Between Alice and Bob
+* Securely Exchange Keys Between Antrang and Member

-* There is No Chance of Man in the Middle Attack From Another Client
+## Added Functionality:
+* Securely Excahnging Keys Between Antrang and Member Over a Client-Server Network
+* Securely Exchanging Keys Between Antrang and Member Over and Using The Shared Key To Encrypt and Decrypt a Message

 ## Installation